Obiagu01/Highridge-construction-company-pay-slips/README.md

 The second code is also about the same objective but the gender and the level of the worker was detailed in this case.

-In each of the cases, payslips was printed to showcase the use of loop but in python and R respectively
+In each of the cases, payslips was printed to showcase the use of loop both in python and R respectively

-This is also exception handling included in the codes
+There is also exception handling included in the codes